-- The following is a template for producing a Liaison Stakeholder Communication Plan for an incident.
-It is a general format intended to give a strawman to start developing a plan. - Write this plan for the next operational period(s).
+- The following is a template for producing a Liaison Communication Plan for an incident.
+It is a general format intended to help in starting to develop a plan. - Write this plan for the next operational period(s).
 What will you be doing tomorrow and beyond? - Additional templates have been developed to support modifications to institutions and organizations. - Use the questions to help think through the issues and provide information on how the Liaison Unit will address them.